cristovaoolegario/notes/Docker/1 - What is a container.md

 ### How the App deployment work after containers

 Now the Dev and the Ops team work together to package the application in a container.
 We don't need an environment configuration needed on the server - except the Docker Runtime.

+## What is technically a container

+Is made of images, layers of stacked images on each other.
+They're usually based in linux (Alpine - because of it's small size), that will make sure that the container stay small in size.

+### Image x Container

+Image is the application package, together with the configuration and the dependencies.
+The image is the artifact that can be moved around.

+The Container is when I pull the image on my local machine and starts it.
+So, the application inside the image actually starts the container environment.

+Summarizing it, if it's not running it's an image.
+If you started it, and it's running in you machine is a container.